1. GENERAL PROVISIONS

 3.11.
 Upon successful registration, every Racer must wear their number and have their chip on their person at all times.
 Starting numbers may only be worn at the front!
 We strongly recommend writing the number on the body as well!

 3.12.
 Time measurement starts at the starting gate and ends upon crossing the finish line.
 Completion time is the time spent between these two points.

 3.13.
 Every racer who completes the race according to the rules receives a medal and a finisher’s package.

 3.14.
 The Race is completed in accordance with the rules if the Racer:

 • covered the distance between the start and finish line without leaving the track, and

 • completed all the obstacles.

-3.17.
+3.16.
 Leaving the track results in disqualification.
 Leaving means deviating by more than 2 meters from either edge of the track.
 If a racer cannot complete the race through no fault of their own (e.g. due to an injury or accident), the race is deemed incomplete.
-In this case, an appeal can be made, after whose evaluation the Organiser (adhering to the suggestions of the Race Committee) may provide a discount between 50-100% from the application fee of the next Race.
+In this case, an appeal can be made, after whose evaluation the Organiser may provide a discount between 50-100% from the application fee of the next Race.

-3.19.
+3.18.
 The first two slots – first 30 minutes – of the race (the 9:00 and 9:15 races) is the ‘Battle of the Alphas’ period.
 We recommend these slots to those who wish to get the best time possible.
-Up to 88 people may take part in these two races.
 Both solo and team applications are accepted.

 4. SPECIAL RULES CONCERNING THE DOGS